alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - `Fail(error)` means the operation failed and carries error data (like `None`, but with a payload).
 - `Bind` / `FlatMap` is the mechanism that chains the steps.

-### Short-circuiting (the whole point)
+### Short-circuiting

-The power of `Result` isn't just storing the error; it’s the composition. `Bind` only runs the next step if the previous one succeeded.
+`Result` is, well, a monad, so `Bind` only runs the next step if the previous one succeeded.
 It’s the same idea as `&&` short-circuiting.

 - If `ParseId` fails, `FindUser` is skipped.
 - If `FindUser` fails, `Deactivate` is skipped.